tcsenpai/The-Ember-Index/README.md

     **NOTE**: If you chose another folder, please change the `Templates` references in the step below with your configured folder

-- Make sure “Trigger Templater on file creation” is **off** (optional but recommended)
+- Make sure "Trigger Templater on file creation" is **off** (optional but recommended)

 - Go to `Settings → Templater → Template Hotkeys` and add a reference to `Templates/invokefixation.md`
-    (you don’t need to assign a hotkey — just register the path; adjust it if you use a custom template folder)
+    (you don't need to assign a hotkey — just register the path; adjust it if you use a custom template folder)

 - Do the same for `Templates/Fixation_base.md`
-    (you don’t need to assign a hotkey — just register the path; adjust it if you use a custom template folder)
+    (you don't need to assign a hotkey — just register the path; adjust it if you use a custom template folder)

-**IMPORTANT**: Make sure to copy `invokefixation.md` and  `Fixation_base.md` from this repository’s `Templates` folder into your configured Templater folder.
+**IMPORTANT**: Make sure to copy `invokefixation.md` and  `Fixation_base.md` from this repository's `Templates` folder into your configured Templater folder.

 ---